 Jim: Yeah.
-And that’s a good story.
+A- and that’s a good story.

-John: Yeah.
-It is.
+John: Yeah, it is.
 I appreciate that.
 And I’m assuming that that was not the intent when you started the church, was to aim it in that direction.

 Jim: David, again, you have another great story.
 And, you know, as human beings of any color, we learn through storytelling, right?